abpframework/abp/docs/en/UI/Blazor/Layout-Hooks.md

 ### Specifying the Layout

 The configuration above adds the `AnnouncementComponent` to all layouts.
-You may want to only add to a specific layout:
+You may want to only add it to a specific layout:

 ````csharp
 Configure<AbpLayoutHookOptions>(options =>